 Captain America was created by Joe Simon and Jack Kirby as a response to the booming popularity of patriotically-themed super heroes in the 1940's.
 Though it was rare for any character, let alone a new one, to get a self-named title in those days, he debuted in Captain America Comics #1 (March,1941).
 He was depicted fighting Adolph Hitler himself on the cover even though the United States had not yet entered World War II and wouldn't for another 9 months.
 Debuting along with Captain America in this comic was his teenage partner Bucky, and his arch-enemy the Red Skull.
 This issue sold nearly one million copies and Captain America soon became Marvel's best-selling character.

 "Cap" (the nickname he came to affectionately be called) spent World War II punching, kicking and defeating Nazis, Japanese, and other Axis members.
 In addition to help from Bucky, he battled the Axis forces alongside other Marvel (Timely) stalwarts: the Sub-Mariner and the Human Torch.
 Simon and Kirby did ten issues before leaving Timely to work for DC.
 When the war eventually ended, superheroes fell out of favor and comics sales declined.
-Captain America Comics was printed up to issue #75, but by then it had become a horror book and soon ended.
+Captain America Comics were printed up to issue #75, but by then it had become a horror book and soon ended.

 Major Story Arcs